tlaakkonen/circuit-to-tensor/README.md

 ## Usage

-There are two tools available in `circuit-to-tensor`, which are exposed as subcommands `compile` and `resynth` of the main binary.
-An end to end example of using both tools is given in the `examples/` folder.
+There are three tools available in `circuit-to-tensor`, which are exposed as subcommands `compile`, `resynth`, and `verify` of the main binary.
+An end to end example of using them is given in the `examples/` folder.

 `compile` is used to compile a Clifford+T circuit into a (set of) binary tensors for optimization, and can be run as `circuit-to-tensor compile <OUTPUT> <FILE>`, where `<OUTPUT>` is a directory in which to place the outputs, and `<FILE>` is a `.qasm` file containing the quantum circuit (only OpenQASM v2 is supported).
 The `-z` flag enables a pre-optimization step using [QuiZX](https://github.com/zxcalc/quizx), which is recommended to achieve the lowest T-counts.
 The `-v` flag can be used to verify that the compiled circuits are correct using `feynver`, although this may be very slow (or inconclusive) for larger circuits.
 The usage is as follows:
 ```